danielabar/marionette-learning/README.md

 Backbone solution is to implement the `parse` function on the Backbone Model to add the property.
 Then it can be used in a template.

+`parse` function on model is executed by Backbone whenever a model is instantiated wiht data.

 ### Questions/Issues

 - Sometimes events are registered on Models, sometimes on Views, which one is best when?